 Camp Nye

 "A land of canyons!
 Kings Canyon ...
 Ash Canyon ...
 Vicee Canyon -- all visible from the marker.
 And it's easy to see how the mountains created a formidable barrier and backdrop to the old military post.
-Instead of cavalrymen and the ubiquitous rancher, these canyons now provide a backdrop to some of Carson's most expensive houses and the residents that live in them ..." -- Journal Entry, June 2007
+Instead of cavalrymen and the ubiquitous rancher, these canyons now provide a backdrop to some of Carson's most expensive houses and the residents that live in them ..." -- June 2007

 Along Kings Canyon Road, 2.3 miles west of King Street -- Carson City